luxedo/tetris-almost-from-scratch/README.md

 ## 00:30 - Copied files from HAMURABI project and hosted the page
 Well, I'm quite slow today, but the foundations have been built.
 The game should be available already using [gh-pages](https://pages.github.com/)

+## 00:45 - Cleanup the old game
+It was quite easy to cleanup the old game, now we have a clean canvas to start working.